inzamulhaque1/inzamulhaque1/README.md

 I’m a passionate Full Stack Developer with expertise in building modern web applications.
 I love working with JavaScript and its frameworks, and I am always looking for innovative projects to collaborate on.

 ## Current Activities
-- 🚀 Building full-stack applications with Node.js, React, and MongoDB.
+- 🚀 Building full-stack applications with Node.js, React.js, and MongoDB.
 - 💡 Exploring Next.js and advanced backend optimizations.
 - 🔄 Collaborating on open-source projects and mentoring junior developers.